greghesp/ha-bambulab/README.md

 For now, you will need the following information:

 Cloud Mode MQTT connection:
-- Registed Bambu email address & password
+- Registed Bambu email address & password.
+- If you used an OAuth solution like a google account and you can add a password to that account, you can use that here.
+- Your full credentials will not be saved but an authentication token that's generated using them will be saved into the home assistant store.
+- The token expires after 360 days.
+You can re-auth using the configuration button on the integrations page.

 Lan mode MQTT connection:
 - Printer IP